Graded School Support

 Through the School Improvement (SI) program, the Bureau of School Improvement hires and places regional teams of school improvement specialists, each led by an executive director, in four offices across the state to provide on-the-ground support to district administrators, instructional coaches, and school leadership teams of low-performing schools.
 More information on the regions and staff contacts are available on our Staff page.

-DA supports are intended to build capacity by focusing on systems and structures needed to accelerate and sustain school improvement and by employing a gradual release model.
+SI supports are intended to build capacity by focusing on systems and structures needed to accelerate and sustain school improvement and by employing a gradual release model.
 Supports are offered in consultation with the district to determine local needs, and typically include facilitation of collaborative processes such as data and risk analysis, needs assessment, strategic planning and problem solving, performance management, professional development, and cross-district networking.

-Authority for DA
+Authority for SI

 Section 1008.33, Florida Statutes, provides the State Board of Education with the authority to enforce public school improvement through a statewide system of supports and intervention.

-Rule 6A-1.099811, Florida Administrative Code, entitled “Differentiated Accountability State System of School Improvement,” establishes differentiated intervention and support strategies for traditional public schools, delineates the responsibilities of the school, district, and Department of Education, sets timelines for intervention and support strategies, prescribes reporting requirements to review and monitor progress of schools, and sets forth submission and approval criteria for turnaround implementation plans.
+Rule 6A-1.099811, Florida Administrative Code, entitled “School Improvement State System of Support for Deficient and Failing Schools,” establishes differentiated intervention and support strategies for traditional public schools; delineates the responsibilities of the school, district, and Department of Education; sets timelines for intervention and support strategies, prescribes reporting requirements to review and monitor progress of schools; and sets forth submission and approval criteria for turnaround implementation plans.